-OK, we’ve gathered up all the countries our ILP Volunteers live in (and some countries they like to vacation to) to give you the low-down on tipping.
-Oh, and as a general rule when tipping applies, it’s for nicer restaurants/cafes, not really for your street food pretzel guy, like you'd probably assume.
+We’ve gathered up all the countries our ILP Volunteers live in (and some countries they like to vacation to) to give you the low-down on tipping.
+As a general rule when tipping applies, it’s for nicer restaurants/cafes, not really for your street food pretzel guy, like you'd probably assume.

 China: Tipping is NOT part of the culture here, so you are fine to just pay and leave at restaurants, and don’t need to tip waitstaff, taxis or local guides.
 More money for muslim noodles, right?

 Thailand: You don’t typically tip in Thailand either, but if your driver, masseuse, or local guide did a fabulous job, you can leave 20-30 baht.